 All that is known about the structure is that the walls were between 1.8m and 2.1m thick.

-A tower named Howdenn appears Joan Blaeu’s Atlas on the opposite side of the Jed Water to Jedburgh, to the south of what is presumably the Howden Burn.
-To the north of the burn is a tower named Tour which could conceivably be the one on Stone Hill, however it seems more likely that it is another tower slightly further north which perhaps gave its name to the Tower Burn.
+An apparent tower named Howdenn is marked on Blaeu’s mid-17th century map on the opposite side of the Jed Water to Jedburgh, to the south of what is presumably the Howden Burn, however this likely represents a tower or settlement at Howden.
+To the north of the burn is a tower named Tour which could conceivably be Stone Hill however this is more likely to be Hartrigge.

-In 1823 Stoney Hill is marked on John Wood’s map of Jedburgh as belonging to a Mr Davidson of Stewartfield, a property further along the ridge later called Hartrigge.
+In 1823 Stoney Hill is marked on John Wood’s map of Jedburgh as belonging to a Mr Davidson of Stewartfield, a property further along the ridge known earlier and later as Hartrigge.

-The last of the foundations of the tower were removed about 1852.
+The last of the foundations of the tower were removed around 1852.